oleglfed/laravel-ddd/README.md

 # Laravel DDD
 ### Domain Driven Development domains generator.

-This package is made to generate Domains easily.
+This package is made to generate Domains, based on DB table.
+Package get all table fields and creates domain.
+With Domain creates repository, service and Infrastructure.
+Also the Package automatically binds generated classes to your app, so you can easily use DI or make Service by contract `$service = app(UserServiceInterface::class);`

 `php artisan make:domain User --table=users`